Factorizations of diffeomorphisms of compact surfaces with boundary: Introduction

 \begin{thm} There exist open book decompositions which support Stein fillable contact structures but whose monodromies cannot be factorized into positive Dehn twists. \end{thm}

-This result follows from much more general results which we develop concerning $Dehn^+(\pg)$.
-We develop necessary conditions on the images of properly embedded arcs under these diffeomorphisms, and also necessary conditions for elements of the set of curves which can appear as twists in some positive factorization of a given $\mon \in \mcg$.
-The first of these can be thought of as a refinement of the \emph{right veering} condition, which dates at least as far back as Thurston's proof of the left orderability of the braid group, and which was introduced into the study of contact structures by Honda, Kazez, and Matic in \cite{hkm}.
-In that paper, it is shown that the monoid $\veer \subset \mcg$ of right-veering diffeomorphisms (see Section~\ref{sec_p} for definitions) strictly contains $Dehn^+(\pg)$.
-Our methods allow one to easily distinguish certain elements of $\veer \setminus Dehn^+(\pg)$.

 Central to much of current research in contact geometry is the relation between the monodromy of an open book decomposition and geometric properties of the contact structure, such as tightness and fillability.
-The starting point is the remarkable theorem of Giroux \cite{gi}, demonstrating a one-to-one correspondence between oriented contact structures on a 3-manifold $M$ up to isotopy and open book decompositions of $M$ up to positive stabilization.
+The starting point is the remarkable theorem of Giroux \cite{gi}, demonstrating a one-to-one correspondence between oriented contact structures (up to isotopy) on a 3-manifold $M$ and open book decompositions of $M$ up to positive stabilization.
 It has been shown by Giroux \cite{gi}, Loi and Peirgallini \cite{lp}, and Akbulut and Ozbagci \cite{ao}, that any open book with monodromy which can be factorized into positive Dehn twists supports a Stein-fillable contact structure, that every Stein-fillable contact structure is supported by \emph{some} open book with monodromy which can be factored into positive twists, and in \cite{hkm} that a contact structure is tight if and only if the monodromy of each supporting open book is right-veering.
-The question of whether \emph{each} open book which supports a Stein-fillable contact structure must be positive, answered in the negative by our Theorem \ref{thm_stein_but_not_positive}, has been a long-standing open question.
+The question of whether \emph{each} open book which supports a Stein-fillable contact structure must be positive is then answered in the negative by our Theorem~\ref{thm_stein_but_not_positive}.

-Section \ref{sec_p} introduces some conventions and definitions, and provides motivation for what is to come.
-Section \ref{sec_rp} introduces the concept of a \emph{right position} for the monodromy image of a properly embedded arc in $\pg$, and compatibility conditions for right positions on collections of arc images under a given monodromy.
-More importantly, we show that a monodromy can have a positive factorization only if the images of any collection of nonintersecting properly embedded arcs in $\pg$ admit right positions which are pairwise compatible.
-We use this to construct simple examples of open books whose monodromies, though right veering (see Section \ref{sec_p} for a precise definition), have no positive factorization.
+Section~\ref{sec_p} introduces some conventions and definitions, and provides motivation for what is to come.
+Section~\ref{sec_rp} is devoted to the terminology and proof of Theorem~\ref{thm_rp}.
+We also construct simple examples of open books whose monodromies, though right veering, have no positive factorization.